thatsamsonkid/ngx-element/projects/ngx-element/README.md

 Thanks to [Juri Strumpflohner](https://github.com/juristr) and [ngx-lazy-el](https://github.com/juristr/ngx-lazy-el)!

-Thanks to [Bruno Bradach](https://github.com/brunob15) for creating this version of Juri's implementation for use in non-angular applications.
+Thanks to [Bruno Bradach](https://github.com/brunob15) for creating this version of Juri's implementation [ngx-element](https://github.com/brunob15/ngx-element) for use in non-angular applications.

 # Disclaimer

-My only contribution here is only in updating dependencies for use in newer angular projects.
+This package is a fork of [ngx-element](https://github.com/brunob15/ngx-element) and my only contribution here is only in updating the project for use in newer angular projects.

 # Ngx-El (A.K.A NgxElement)